 A brilliant military leader with equally high political ambitions, Ioan of Hunedoara carried and won some of the most important battles against the Ottoman Empire, stopping at least for a few decades the Turkish plans to advance to Central Europe.
 He died in 1456, only a few days after obtaining the most important victory of the time against the Ottomans at Belgrad.

-The construction and expansion of the castle took place in several phases starting with 1440 when Ioan of Hunedoara considerably enlarged the existing site of a 14th century fortress.
-The castle will evoke not only his accomplishments, but also his ambitions, becoming until the death of its owner, one of the finest in Europe of that time.
+The construction and expansion of the castle took place in several phases starting with 1440 when Ioan of Hunedoara considerably enlarged the existing 14th-century fortress.
+The castle was the witness not only of his accomplishments, but also of his ambitions, becoming until the death of its owner, one of the finest in Europe of the time.

-In the first stage, the old fortification was surrounded with two strong curtain walls and rectangular and circular towers were added, most of them, like the Old and the New Gate Towers, Capistrano Tower and the Painted Tower standing until today.
+In the first stage, the old fortification was surrounded with two strong curtain walls and rectangular and circular towers were added, most of them — the Old and the New Gate Towers, Capistrano Tower and the Painted Tower — standing until today.
 A second stage began after Ioan of Hunedoara became the regent of Hungary, the castle becoming the reflection of the great political role obtained.
-The interior chapel, the Knights’ Hall and the Council’s Hall are the masterpieces of the time, these two major halls being unique in Transylvania.
+The Knights’ Hall and the Council’s Hall are the masterpieces of the time, both of them being unique in Transylvania.

-Prince Gabriel Bethlen brought many changes to the architecture of the castle in the 17th century besides building new towers fit for artillery fights.
-However, the castle was gradually abandoned afterwards.
-The restauration of Corvin Castle started only two centuries later, but the process was long and challenging, often destroying more than repairing.
-It’s the work carried on in the course of the 20th century that brought back to light the original architecture of the medieval construction.
+Prince Gabriel Bethlen brought many changes to the architecture of the castle in the 17th century, including building new towers fit for artillery fights.
+However, Corvin Castle was gradually abandoned afterward.
+Ample restorations started only two centuries later, but the process was long and challenging, often destroying more than repairing.
+It’s the work carried on in the 20th century that brought back to light the original architecture of the medieval construction.

 The contemporary castle

-The castle offers today a rare historical and architectural presentation even in a region so rich in medieval heritage like Transylvania.
-It will take you from Renaissance and Gothic elements to 19th century changes, guiding you through a past world of great military and political achievements.
+The castle is today a rare historical and architectural example even in a region so rich in medieval heritage like Transylvania.
+It will take you from the Renaissance and Gothic years to 19th-century additions, guiding you through a past world of great military and political achievements.
 All you have to do is let yourself carried away.

 For a complete day of history-based attractions, drive to Sarmizegetusa to visit the ruins of the ancient Roman capital.

-The hiking trails of Retezat National Park are only a few kilometers away.
+Retezat National Park is only a few kilometers away.